Falkland Island Cruises & Luxury Expeditions

 Wildlife

-A paradise for wildlife lovers, nowhere can you see Falkland Island Steamer Ducks and Cobbs Wrens.
+A paradise for wildlife lovers, the Falkland Islands boast a rich variety of marine mammals, including southern elephant seals and orcas, as well as five different species of penguins.
+Nowhere can you see Falkland Island Steamer Ducks and Cobbs Wrens.
 Black-browed Albatrosses nest on remote islands, and penguins are visited more frequently than humans.

 Marinelife